-For detailed information on the current grant cycle, see the Request for Applications (RFA).
-The RFA contains program descriptions, eligibility information, application deadlines, and other resources.
+For detailed information on the current grant cycle, see the Grant Application Handbook.
+The Handbook contains program descriptions, eligibility information, application deadlines, and other resources.

 How do I access and apply to the California Fire Safe Council (CFSC) Grants Clearinghouse?

 The CFSC Grants Clearinghouse is an online grant program.
 Prospective applicants must first create a free online account in ZoomGrants, our new online grant software, to begin the process.
 To create an account, click here.
 You will be prompted to create an account if you do not already have one.
 It is strongly recommended that you download and read the Request for Applications (RFA) and the Grant Application Training handbook available on the website.
 These documents outline the many rules and requirements of the CFSC Grants Clearinghouse and offer insight into developing a competitive grant application.